Sorry, you need to enable JavaScript to visit this website.

 All young people should have access to good living conditions, power to shape their own lives and influence over the development of the society.

 A renewed action programme was presented in March 2021 (Government Communication 2020/21:105).
-The action programme includes 100 government initiatives within the four priorities that the communication has defined.
+The action programme includes 100 government initiatives within the four priorities that defined in the communication.
 The priorities are young people's mental well-being, social and labour market inclusion of young people, meaningful leisure activities for all young people and young people's participation in society.

-The previous action programme focused on efforts for improving the situation for young people whose social, participatory, educational och health related conditions were more severe compared to other young people.
+The previous action programme focused on efforts for improving the situation for young people whose social, participatory, educational and health related conditions were more severe compared to other young people.

 There is no current strategy for young people who neither work nor study.
 However, the previous strategy, Vägar framåt - strategi för unga som varken arbetar eller studerar (Ways forward - a strategy for young people who neither work nor study), is integrated in current youth policy and priorities.